openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 ---
 title: "New Puppet Service Offerings"
 date: 2023-02-23 12:00:00
-description: "We offer dependable Puppet expertise to help you meet your goals."
+description: "Take advantage of our extensive Puppet expertise to achieve your goals."
 authors: ["Gary Larizza"]
 ---

-**TL;DR: Open Infrastructure Services (OIS) is proud to announce [several new Puppet service offerings][puppetservices] available now to organizations of any size.**
+**TL;DR: Open Infrastructure Services (OIS) is proud to announce [several new Puppet service offerings][puppetservices] intended for customers of varying size, from hundreds to millions of managed nodes.**

 The commonality that unites the three of us at Open Infrastructure Services (OIS) is the fact that at some point in time, we all were members of Puppet